 The online catalogue is a list of the documents and books held in our collections.
-You can search our online catalogue to find items you would like to view in the research roomat the Treasure House.
+The online catalogue only provides brief details about the item, it does not contain images or specific information that is contained within the documents themselves.

-Alternatively when you come to the archives and local studies research room in the Treasure House use the finding number of the document or book to order it.
+Alternatively when you come to the archives and local studies research room in the Treasure House and use the finding number of the document or book to order it.

 - The catalogue has information about all the archive collections and some of the local studies book collections.

 - The catalogue describes each document, but it is not a big index of all the names in all the documents.
 For example, our catalogue will not have names from all the entries in baptism, marriage or burial registers.
 It will tell you which collections of church records we hold and which registers are in them.